pen-lang/pen/doc/src/references/language/modules.md

 # Modules

 Modules are sets of functions and types.
-You can split programs into reasonable sizes of modules to make them comprehensive, readable and reusable.
+You can split programs into reasonable sizes of modules to make them comprehensive and reusable.

-## Overview

-- Modules contain multiple functions and types.
-- Each source file suffixed with a `.pen` file extension composes a module.
-- Modules are exported to and imported from other modules.
+Each source file suffixed with a `.pen` file extension composes a module.
+Modules are exported to and imported from other modules.

 ## Exporting functions and types from modules